Barbara Wold: Career

 In 1981, Wold returned to Caltech as an assistant professor in the Biology department.
 She was promoted to associate professor in 1988 and full professor in 1996, holding the position until 2002.
 She became Bren Professor of Molecular Biology as of 2003.

 Wold helped to found the L. K. Whittier Gene Expression Center at Caltech in 1999, with Stephen Quake and Mel Simon, collaborating with the Human Genome Project.
 She has also been involved in establishing the Center for Biological Circuit Design at Caltech.
 She has been an advisor to the National Institutes of Health and the Department of Energy in the area of genomics.

 Wold was director of the Beckman Institute at Caltech from 2001 to 2011, succeeding founding director Harry B. Gray.
 As of January 30, 2012, she was succeeded as director by David A. Tirrell.
+Wold was the director of the Merkin Institute from 2019 to 2023.